mdillondc/terminal-ai/README.md

 | **Deduplication** | Basic | Advanced content deduplication |
 | **Best For** | Quick facts | Complex research |
 | **Sources** | 3-6 sources | many more sources (dynamic) |

+## Search-Log

+Search your current conversation log instantly without bloating the AI’s context window.

+What it is
+- Local conversation search that finds precise, sentence-level snippets (with timestamps) from your on-disk JSON log.

+Why it exists
+- Quickly answer “when did we…?” or “where did we mention…?” without scrolling or overloading the model.

+How it works (brief)
+- Enable with --search-log
+- The app generates search terms, builds a fast in-memory index of user/assistant messages, and returns concise snippets
+- Temporal queries are grouped by date
+- If no results are available, the AI response is skipped and you’re returned to the prompt

+Example
+- --search-log
+- “On which dates did we discuss deployment steps?” → shows dates and short snippets, then the AI answers using that summary

 ## Document Analysis (RAG)